wezm/wezm.net/v2/content/posts/2024/gleam-tauri/index.md

 I then needed to be able to use [the `invoke` function][invoke] from the [@tauri-apps/api npm package][tauri-apps/api].
-Following the pattern I observed in other Gleam packages.
-I created a JavaScript file to act as a bridge between Gleam and `@tauri-apps/api`:
+Following the pattern I observed in other Gleam packages I created a JavaScript file to act as a bridge between Gleam and `@tauri-apps/api`:

 ```javascript